Community Services

 The next Open Enrollment Period begins November 1, 2024 and ends January 15, 2025.
 Medicaid/FAMIS applications are available year-round.

 DON’T FORGET: Medicaid recipients must renew their insurance annually or risk losing their health coverage.
-Check our FAQ for more information.
+Check our FAQs for more information.

 FAQs